dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 > Keep the third state diagram in mind.

 Great!
 They are different.
-Now, we will navigate towards `A` through `B`.
+Now, we will navigate toward `A` through `B`.
 For achieving this type the following.

 ```bash